July 18, 2025

 Dropshipping is a supply chain management method wherein the retailer does not stock goods but rather transfers the shipment information and customer orders to either the manufacturer, another seller, or a wholesaler, who then ships products directly to the buyers.

-You can make anywhere from $25-500 per sale, depending on the items sold!
+In a dropshipping business, you can make anywhere from $25-500 per sale, depending on the items sold!
 The seller has no interaction with the product, which removes a lot of opportunity for damage as well as liability.
 You essentially advocate for a product, and then the supplier ships products directly.

 If you have a background in language and grammar or other copy editing-based roles, you can maintain a decent career as a proofreader.
 Proofreaders aren’t limited to one type of clientele—they can work for college applicants, students, or job applicants writing their cover letters.

 The job of proofreading is not as extensive as that of a copy editor.
-As opposed to (X thing about copy editing) proofreading is a step a paper or letter passes through on its journey from rough to final draft.
-Lots of proofreaders charge by the hour and more experienced proofreaders can charge more.
+As opposed to (X thing about copy editing), proofreading is a step a paper or letter passes through on its journey from rough to final draft.
+Lots of proofreaders charge by the hour, and more experienced proofreaders can charge more.

 Image courtesy of Vappingo

-Start building out your proofreading clientele perhaps while you still have an on-location job, and by the time you’re ready to go completely online, you’ll have a decent number of recurring customers.
+Start building out your proofreading clientele, perhaps, while you still have an on-location job, and by the time you’re ready to go completely online, you’ll have a decent number of recurring customers.

 We all hate taking our clothes to Plato’s Closet or our gold to the pawnshop.
 By acting as a consignor, you could take this burden away from those around you.